AMReX-Astro/Castro/README.md

     If a change is critical, we can cherry-pick the commit from `development` to `master`.

-  * Contributions are welcomed from anyone.  *Any contributions that have the potential to change answers should be done via pull requests.*   A pull request should be generated from your fork of Castro and target the `development` branch.
+  * Contributions are welcomed from anyone in the form of a pull request from your fork of Castro, targeting the `development` branch.
 (If you mistakenly target `master`, we can change it for you.)

-    Please add a line to `CHANGES` summarizing your change if it is a bug fix or new feature.
+    Please add a line to `CHANGES.md` summarizing your change if it is a bug fix or new feature.
 Reference the PR or issue as appropriate.
 Additionally, if your change fixes a bug (or if you find a bug but do not fix it), and there is no current issue describing the bug, please file a separate issue describing the bug, regardless of how significant the bug is.
-If possible, in both the `CHANGES` file and the issue, please cite the pull request numbers or git commit hashes where the problem was introduced and fixed, respectively.
+If possible, in both the `CHANGES.md` file and the issue, please cite the pull request numbers or git commit hashes where the problem was introduced and fixed, respectively.

-    If there are a number of small commits making up the PR, we may wish to squash commits upon merge to have a clean history.
+    We will squash commits upon merge to have a clean history.
-    *Please ensure that your PR title and first post are descriptive, since these will be used for a squashed commit message.*
+    *Please ensure that your PR title and and the PR summary field are descriptive, since these will be used for a squashed commit message.*

   * On the first workday of each month, we perform a merge of `development` into `master`, in coordination with `AMReX`,